lxgr-linux/pokete/index.md

 $ buildaur -S pokete-git
 ```

-Or you can just run the AppImage from tge release page.
+Or you can just run the AppImage from the release page.

 NOTE: In that case you first have to create the `~/.cache/pokete/` folder.